Treatment for Panic Attacks and Anxiety Attacks

 The symptoms of Panic Attacks can make you feel you are ill or even dying

-Any or all of the symptoms of anxiety may be experienced during a panic attack and some sufferers also interpret these very unpleasant sensations as being a sign of serious physical problems such as heart attack, choking or being unable to breathe.
-This in turn worsens the anxiety (these thoughts are also frightening so the body produces even more adrenalin because the body thinks this will help you) so it becomes a downwards spiral.
+Any or all of the symptoms of anxiety may be experienced during a panic attack.
+Some sufferers also interpret these very unpleasant sensations as being a sign of serious physical problems.
+You might think that you can’t breathe, or are having a heart attack, or choking.
+This in turn worsens your anxiety.
+That’s because these thoughts are also frightening so the body produces even more adrenalin to try to be helpful!
+It becomes a downwards spiral.

 How Relaxation and Hypnosis help Stress, Anxiety and Panic Attacks

 Learning techniques for stress management, whilst in hypnosis, significantly lessens both short and long term risks associated with stress and anxiety.
-You will learn to let go, and to get away from the vicious circle of anxious thoughts.
-You will forget the habit of feeling anxious in certain situations, at certain times or with certain people.
+You’ll learn to let go, and get away from the vicious circle of anxious thoughts.
+You’ll forget the habit of feeling anxious in certain situations, at certain times or with certain people.

 Anti-depressants, Anxiety and Panic Attacks